hapax/hapax.github.io/assets/chandra.md

 A star is a three-dimensional object, so we will need to upgrade our Fermi gas from a one-dimensional circle to something three-dimensional.
-This is one of the few cases where modelling our problem as a sphere in a vacuum is a terrible idea!
+This is one of the few cases where modelling our problem as a sphere in a vacuum is a bad idea!
-It turns out that quantisation on a sphere is difficult, and this is part of the reason deriving chemistry from first principles is an extraordinarily complicated business.
+It turns out that quantisation on a sphere is difficult, and this is part of the reason deriving chemistry from physics is an extraordinarily complicated business.

-To avoid this difficulty, we will do something very crude and staple three circles together, with each circle associated to a different dimension.
+To avoid this difficulty, we will crudely approximate a sphere as three circles stapled together, with each circle associated to a different dimension.
-The result is a *three-dimensional donut*, so really, we want to model a star as a donut in a vacuum.
 (We can obtain the same results using a three-dimensional box, but the donut approach jives better with the hydrogen atom.)
+The result is a *three-dimensional donut*, so really, we are effectively modelling a star as a donut in a vacuum!

-To see where the donut comes from, we need to think about the circle differently.
+To see how circles and donuts are related, we need to think about the circle a little differently.

 Take a circle of circumference $L$ and snip it at some point.
 Straightening out, we get a line of length $L$.
 According to Bohr-de Broglie, matter waves on the circle join smoothly